ASendellPrice/IIB-rtd/docs/source/sop_guide_resources_tools.rst

 Depending on the procedure, this may include:

-- **Software:** Applications, platforms, or tools required (e.g., office software, analysis platforms, training systems).
+- **Software:** Applications, platforms, or tools required (e.g., computer software, analysis platforms, training systems etc).

 - **Data & Information Sources:** Databases, datasets, records, or reference materials needed to complete the task.